Honey Petal Plants

 Habitat: Woodland edge, open and rocky woods, ridges, and ledges

-More: Amelanchiers are keystone trees and have high ecological value for numerous species of insects and animals.
+More: Amelanchiers are keystone shrubs or multi-stemmed trees and have high ecological value for numerous species of insects and animals.
 The fragrant flowers are an early pollen and nectar source.
 Squirrels, rabbits, deer, moose, mice, voles, fox, and black bear are some of the mammals supported by Amelanchiers.
 Birds supported include Cedar Waxwings, grouse, and woodpeckers.
 The berries, which develop in early summer and are called Juneberries, are food for over 40 species of birds and mammals, including humans who have used the berries in pies, jams, and wine-making, although the flavor and juice content of the berries can vary from tree to tree.
 The wood is hard and has been used for tool handles.
 Attractive fall color, Will sucker but can be pruned to a single stem.
-Amelanchier species can hybridize with each other.
+To learn more about Amelanchiers see the entry for Amelanchier canadensis.

 Image credit: Wikimedia Commons